-Improved connectivity to and from islands will impact island businesses and established mainland businesses, enabling better access to island markets (RI-5D).
+Scotland's economy faces the challenge of geographical peripherality, and it is therefore vital that its freight transport and logistics links are organised and structured to prevent this geographical peripherality becoming an economic challenge.
+Improved connectivity to and from islands, via the Islands Connectivity Plan (ICP) will positively impact island businesses and established mainland businesses, enabling better access to island markets (RI-5D).

 (RI-5H) This policy will have potential impacts on ferry construction companies, ferry operators and associated businesses including those based at ports.
-There will also be potential impacts on suppliers' ticketing software (e.g. Ar Turas).
+There will also be potential impacts on suppliers' ticketing software (for example, Ar Turas).